Signatures of hermitian forms and "prime ideals" of Witt groups: Notation

 \begin{thm} There exists a tuple $H=(h_1,\ldots, h_s)$ of reference forms over $(A,\s)$ such that $h_i$ is a diagonal hermitian form of dimension one for all $i\in \{1,\ldots, s\}$. \end{thm}

 \begin{cor} There exists a tuple $H=(h_1,\ldots, h_r)$ of reference forms over $(A,\s)$ such that $h_i$ is a hermitian form of rank one for all $i\in \{1,\ldots, r\}$. \end{cor}

 \begin{proof} Let $P\in \Xt_F$.
 Then some form in $W(A,\s)$ has non-zero $H$-signature at $P$.
 Therefore some form $h_P$ of rank one has non-zero $H$-signature at $P$, since $W(A,\s)$ is generated additively by forms of rank one.
-Thus
+We may assume that $\sign^H_P h_P>0$ and thus

-by compactness of $\Xt_F$ and where the $h_i$ have rank one. \end{proof}
+by compactness of $\Xt_F$ and continuity of the maps $\sign^H h_P$ (cf. \cite[7.2]{AU}) and where the $h_i$ have rank one. \end{proof}

 \begin{defi} Let $H=(h_1,\ldots, h_s)$ be a tuple of reference forms over $(A,\s)$.
 Let $h\in W(A,\s)$ and $P\in X_F$.
 We define the \emph{$H$-signature of $h$ at $P$} as follows: If $P\in \Nil[A,\s]$, define $\sign_P^H h:=0$.
 If $P\not\in \Nil[A,\s]$, let $i\in \{1,\ldots, s\}$ be the least integer such that $\sign_P^\CM h_i\not=0$, let $\delta \in \{-1,1\}$ be the sign of $\sign_P^\CM h_i$ and define